HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 - At least seven days prior to receiving clinical trial services.

-- Within 24 hours of an admission for an inpatient admission, including for mental health or substance abuse treatment.
+- Within one business day of an admission for an inpatient admission, including for mental health or substance abuse treatment.

 - At least seven days prior to the start of home health care.

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows: